jmil/Bioe421_521-MicrocontrollerApplications/Lab_03--PiCameraAndBashScripting/Lab03_B--IntroductionToShellScripting.md

 Let's learn by example.
 A `bash` script you should use as a template is available here: https://github.com/jmil/Bioe421_521-MicrocontrollerApplications/raw/master/Attachments/bash-script.sh

 Do you remember how to pull down this file using `wget`?
+You might want to use a URL shortener.

 Grab the template file and run it.
 You will have to change permissions on the file in order to execute it: